eeease/OERMicroscope_UnityRepo/README.md

 	- The app does not support loading slides from The Cloud, Blackboard, Drive, etc.
 3. The specimen folder needs to be UNZIPPED.
 	- If you are distributing a folder of images to students, it will probably get zipped when they download it.
 The folder needs to be completely unzipped in order to work with the Microscope.

+## FAQs:
+1. Do I need a Github account to use this Microscope?
+	- No.  Once downloaded, you can even use the Microscope without an internet connection.
+2. The Microscope won't open!
+Help!
+	- Make sure the folder is completely unzipped.
+On Windows, if you double-click a zipped folder, it lets you 'preview' the contents.
+This is tricky because it seems unzipped and usable when it is not.
+3. How do I turn off the music?
+   	- Options > Music will turn off the music.
+4. How do I distribute slides to students?
+   	- It's a multistep process.
+Get slide images, place them in a folder, upload that folder, then have students download that folder on their own computers.
+    	- The big sticking point here is making sure students understand how to download your slide folders and unzip them.
+I would go through this process in class if possible and maybe even record a video of your own.
+Feel free to link to my video, too!
+I may record a couple of videos to go through the process of creating a slides folder and downloading a slides folder.
+5. Can students use custom slides on their phones?
+	- No.  Because we wanted to bundle it with ~100 HD slides, the HD Microscope is only available for Mac and Windows.
+Also, custom slide functionality for two more Operating Systems (iOS, Android) was out of scope during our development cycle.